weaviate/weaviate-io/developers/weaviate/modules/retriever-vectorizer-modules/text2vec-jinaai.md

       # highlight-start
       ENABLE_MODULES: 'text2vec-jinaai'
       DEFAULT_VECTORIZER_MODULE: 'text2vec-jinaai'
-      JINAAI_APIKEY: 'jina_7ed53b09'  # Setting this parameter is optional, you
-                                      #  can also provide the key at query time.
+      JINAAI_APIKEY: 'YOUR_JINAAI_API_KEY'  # Setting this parameter is optional, you can also provide the key at query time.
       # highlight-end
       CLUSTER_HOSTNAME: 'node1'
 ...